oklev/Creami-Cookbook/Recipes/Pistachio Ice Cream.md

 This version can probably be mixed on lite ice cream bc it's lower in fat

 It's pretty good, but tastes a bit of creamer and it's not as creamy as it should be.
 Going to try upping the pudding and going down in creamer a bit.

+This edition not too different but tastes marginally less of creamer.
+I think I'll stick with this creamer content, go back down to 2 tbsp pudding, try some xantham gum?